-So, in this sense this is not software that is aimed to help sole traders or small business, but rather has been designed to overhaul the way that larger organisations operate.
-EAS is more suited to businesses where several distinct departments, with different roles, operations and functions, are all working together towards the same goal.
+So, in this sense, this is not software that is aimed to help sole traders or small businesses but rather has been designed to overhaul the way that larger organizations operate.
+EAS is more suited to businesses where several distinct departments, with different roles, operations, and functions, are all working together towards the same goal.

-Application software that is only used for one specific purpose, say a word processor such as Microsoft Word, is not considered an enterprise level software.
-Most businesses will rely on a variety of these single-use software to carry out their work.
-But they are not interlinked and not business critical.
+Application software that is only used for one specific purpose, say a word processor such as Microsoft Word, is not considered an enterprise-level software.
+Most businesses will rely on a variety of this single-use software to carry out their work.
+But they are not interlinked and not business-critical.

 Enterprise software, on the other hand, works across multiple departments and assists the business in several areas.
-It is generally customisable to each specific organisation, which allows them to pick and choose which aspects of the software are most useful and applicable.
+It is generally customizable to each specific organization, which allows them to pick and choose which aspects of the software are most useful and applicable.

 Enterprise software can also come with cloud storage, meaning that you don’t need vast amounts of computing power to store all the information you need.
 This is beneficial because it means you don’t need to invest in assembling and maintaining servers.

 About 65% of time, ERP development budgets go over because the system needs modifications to improve usability.
 But companies realize this only after the implementation has started.